MicrosoftDocs/power-automate-docs/articles/approvals-markdown-support.md

 | **Blank Lines** | **_No_** | **_No_** | Yes | Yes | **_No_** | Yes | **_No_** |
 | **Emphasis** | Yes | Yes | Yes | Yes | **_No_** | **_No_** | **_No_** |

-*Forced line breaks *within table cells* are not supported for Power Automate, Power Automate mobile app, Outlook Web, Teams, and Teams mobile app.
+*Forced line breaks *within table cells* are not supported for Power Automate, the Power Automate mobile app, Outlook Web, Teams, and the Teams mobile app.

 > [!NOTE]
 > For Outlook Mobile, the previous parameters can vary depending on the Outlook client app and version that you are using.